vzool/docs/api/reference.md

 ### Invite User

 Invite a new user to this instance.
-This will send an email to the user with further instructions
+This will send an email to the user with further instructions.

 ```http
 POST /users/invite